Quotients of graph operators by symmetry representations: Applications of Quotient Operators

-A similar method of graph factorization appears in the classical book of Cvetkovi\'{c}, Doob and Sachs (\cite[Chapter 5.2]{CveDooSac_spectra_of_graphs_book}).
+A similar method of graph factorization appears in the classical book of Cvetkovi\'{c}, Doob and Sachs \cite[Ch.
+5.2]{CveDooSac_spectra_of_graphs_book}.
 They discuss the restriction of an operator on a graph to a particular irreducible representation.
-However, they only offer a reduction to a system of linear equations (similarly to Example \ref{Ex: Basic example}) rather than providing an explicit expression for the quotient operator (such as (\ref{eq:Quotient_formula})).
-Their discussion mentions the spectral point of view of such factorization (similarly to \cite{Chung_spectralgraph, Chu92}), but lacks the attributes of the quotient operator such as those in Properties \ref{Prop:Fundamental_property}, \ref{Prop: Algebraic properties} and \ref{Prop: Structural properties}.
-Another useful concept appearing in that book is the one of graph divisors \cite[Chapters 4-5]{CveDooSac_spectra_of_graphs_book}.
-In the terminology of our paper, a graph divisor is similar (in terms of a matrix similarity) to a quotient of the adjacency operator with respect to the trivial representation.
-We describe this in more detail in Appendix \ref{App: graph-factorization}.
+However, the reduction is to a system of linear equations rather than providing an explicit expression for the quotient operator (such as (\ref{eq:Quotient_formula_explicit})).
+The discussion in \cite{CveDooSac_spectra_of_graphs_book} mentions the spectral point of view of such factorization (similarly to \cite{Chung_spectralgraph,Chu92}), but lacks the algebraic aspect such as Proposition \ref{prop: Algebraic properties}.